MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-internal-networks.md

 # Internal networks

-The **Internal networks** page in **Explore** shows network connections between different people exclusively within a company; for example, between the sales department and the human resources department.
+**Internal networks** in **Explore** shows network connections between different people exclusively within a company; for example, between the sales department and the human resources department.

 ![Networks and collaboration](../images/wpa/use/networks-and-collaboration-explore.png)

-To open the **Internal networks** page:
+To open **Internal networks**:

 1. Open the [Workplace Analytics](https://workplaceanalytics.office.com) Home page.
 If prompted, sign in with your work account.
 2. In the left navigation pane, select **Analyze** and then select **Explore**.